na-na-hi/renget/archive/elysianrealm.md

 ##-> Signets<-
 Priority | Signet | Details
 ------ | ------ | ------
-1st | Aponia2 | Ultimate, vulnerability, damage reduction are the key choices, must pick at least 3 signets to recover exhortation; pick at least breach from enhanced, recommended to also pick vulnerability
+1st | Aponia2 | 2 4 5 are the key choices, must pick at least 3 Exhortation regen; must pick at least breach from enhanced, recommended to also pick vulnerability
+2nd | Su1 | TDM, vulnerability, both combo boosts are the key choices, unlock nexus; must pick at least breach from enhanced, recommended to also pick vulnerability
-2nd | Vill-V1 | Vulnerability, 3 TDMs, are the key choices, unlock nexus
+2nd | Kosma1 | Shieldbreak damage, basic ATK, ultimate, time extension are the key choices, unlock nexus 2nd | Vill-V1 | 1 2 3 5 are the key choices, unlock nexus
-2nd | Griseo2 | Red Yellow Black Grey are the key choices, don't need nexus 2nd | Kalpas2 | Both damage boosts, vulnerability, HP cap up are the key choices, unlock nexus Optional | Su2 | TDM, vulnerability, 60 combos are the key choices, unlock nexus; can also pick Eden both damage boosts as reinforcement
+Optional | Griseo1 | Red(prioritise to buy from shop) Yellow Black Grey are the key choices, unlock nexus; can also pick Eden both damage boosts as reinforcement

 #->Chrono Navi<-
 ->![cnvalk1](https://i.imgur.com/7Pyfqx5.png)<-